-A starting line and a finishing line is marked on a long flat table and a line down the center of the table, vertically is marked to form two lanes.
+A starting line and a finishing line are marked on a long flat table and a line down the center of the table vertically is marked to form two lanes.
 Each player receives a straw and a packing peanut.
 One at a time, each player must blow gently through the straw to send the packing peanut down the table to the finishing line.
 Two players play at a time, one on each side of the table.
 The player whose peanut crosses the finishing line first without being blown off the table progresses to the next round.
 Each player must keep his peanut on his own side of the table.
-If it falls off the table or crosses into the other player’s playing field, that player must start again if the other player hasn’t finished his turn yet.
+If it falls off the table or crosses into the other player's playing field, that player must start again if the other player hasn't finished his turn yet.
 The winner of each competition in round one faces another winner from round one in the second round.
 Play continues until there is only one winner left.

 Bobbing for Candy

 A cross between bobbing for apples and playing in slime, bobbing for candy is sure to elicit squeals of excitement, and all those kids who dare stick their hand in the cauldron of slime will be rewarded with a sweet treat!
 The bobbing for candy Halloween activity is the perfect addition to any child's Halloween party.